-If you are the person who enjoys the night view of the city, head to the top after 9 o’clock where the crowd is less and definitely have the chance to pick a great spot for night photo shoot of the amazing city.
+If you are the person who enjoys the night view of the city, like me, head to the top after 9 o’clock where the crowd is less and definitely have the chance to pick a great spot for night photo shoot and enjoy the amazing city view.

 Check out their official website for more details and purchase the tickets with 10% off discount.

 Getting There: MTR Kowloon Station, exit C1 and D1, and enter the Elements shopping mall, in the Metal Zone on the second floor.

-Scroll through the street markets of Hong Kong to search for unique antiques, gifts and clothing.
-It is an opportunity to test your bargaining skills as well to fetch for good price for anything you ask for.
+Scroll through the street markets of Hong Kong to search for unique antiques, gifts, electronic goods and clothing.
+Get an opportunity to test your bargaining skills and fetch for good price for anything you ask for.

 Kowloon Peninsula: Ladies Market, Apliu Street Flea Market (Electronic), Cheung Sha Wan and Granville Road (Fashion), Temple Street Night Market, Jade Street, Shanghai St, Bird Garden, Flower Market, Goldfish Market, Sneaker Street

 Hong Kong Island: Cat Street (Antiques), Li Yuen Street (Fashion), Tai Yuen Street (Toys), Gough Street, Dried Seafood Street and Tonic Food Street, Ko Shing Street

 Food stalls and ‘Cha Chaan Teng’ are one of the least expensive places to dine in and they can be found in every corner of the streets.
 Dim Sim is the most popular Chinese traditional food in Hong Kong and is best to go with Hong Kong-style milk tea.
 You can save a lot of money on food without dining in for dim sum at any shopping malls.
 What’s more, you get the view of the locals doing their early morning grocery shopping in the street market.

-Don’t miss out the only remaining sailing junk boat ride [i] in Hong Kong.
-The junk boat named ‘Duk Ling’ represents as the landmark of the city, the sense of humane of the fishermen in the previous generation and their integrity in which a promise that must be kept.
+Don’t miss out the only remaining sailing junk boat ride in Hong Kong.
+This junk boat named ‘Duk Ling’ represents as the landmark of the city, the sense of humane of the fishermen in the previous generation and their integrity in which a promise that must be kept.
 Back in the 1950s and 1960s, the fishermen used this junk boats for fishing in the ocean and sailing across the Victoria Harbour.